 More than 466 automotive manufacturing firms directly employ over 35,800 Texans who earn an average of around $58,700 annually, according to the Texas Workforce Commission.

-The aerospace and aviation industries are also alive and well in Texas, as evidenced by the 184,800 employees at 1,350 firms in these sectors.
+The Texas aerospace and aviation industries are also alive and well, as evidenced by the 184,800 employees at 1,350 firms in these sectors.

 Headquarters operations of two international airlines, two of the world’s busiest airports, and NASA’s renowned Johnson Space Center in Houston, as well as numerous industry icons, set the stage for Lone Star aerospace and aviation success.